xiix0/scam/README.md

-Civilization is the limitless multiplication of unnecessary necessities.
+Q:	What is the difference between Texas and yogurt?
-		-- Mark Twain
+A:	Yogurt has culture.